Have a great business idea?

-This is an important lesson to learn, because as kids, we were taught that we could do anything if they we put our minds to it and just work hard.
+This is an important lesson to learn because as kids, we were taught that we could do anything if we put our minds to it and work hard.
 That’s a wonderful sentiment, but it’s just not true.
-If it were, a larger percentage of businesses would succeed, and everyone would be rich.
+If it were, a more significant percentage of businesses would succeed, and everyone would be rich.

 So what are some things you need to consider when starting a business?